GlobalyHub/Task-Assessments/Internship QA Questions.md

 # Intern QA Engineer - Questionnaire

-Please attempt the following assessment and share your task by completing task submission form here - http://nepal.introcept.co/job-application-task-submission/.
+Please attempt the following assessment and share your answers through email at career@globalyhub.com.

 1. What is Software testing and why it is required?
 2. What are quality assurance and quality control?